turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

+If you're not familiar with `fetch`, it will look for the `OPINIONS_ENV` key in the `ENV` hash of environment variables.
+If the key is found, the value will be returned.
+If it is not found, `"development"` will be used like a default value.

 At this point the test should pass.

+#### Extracting a `test_helper.rb`

 We're going to want all that setup in a separate test helper.
 Extract it to `test/test_helper.rb`:

 ```ruby
 $:.unshift File.expand_path("./../../lib", __FILE__)